 Teryl Croye provides comprehensive data analysis for all schools, at all grade levels, for all assessments, both aggregate and dis-aggregated by special populations with the purpose of informing continuous school improvement and a focus on closing the achievement gap.
 She designs reports for district wide data, school data and BOE presentations and includes tools, such as statistics, graphs, images and lists that can help those involved easily digest the data.
 She also assists with the installation, operation and maintenance of new technologies and trains employees in new procedures or protocols.

 As a part of the C&I department, Latasha has many responsibilities.
-She is the Director of the Family Resource Centers.
+She is the Director of the Family Partnership.
 She is also the Coordinator of the Bowers Family Center, where she facilitates playgroups, lunch groups with 4th and 5th grade students and Lunch Bunches, where families come in to the FRC during their child’s lunch time and engage in a literacy activity, and many other things.
 She works closely with the Office of Family and Community Partnership.
 You may see her at events and meetings throughout the district, as she supports various initiatives that involve families.

 Latasha joined Manchester Public Schools in July of 2014, before that she was the Family Resource Center Coordinator at Washington School, under ECHN.
 She graduated from the University of Hartford with a Master’s Degree in Early Childhood Education.
 Latasha is a 21 year resident of Manchester and has always been an advocate for children and families.

 In her spare time, Latasha enjoys watching SyFy movies, baking, doing crossword puzzles and organizing.